Manuvr/ManuvrOS/DEVLOG.md

     1544102   12024   43940 1600066  186a42 Excision of xport_id.
 It is no longer needed.
     1544070   12024   43940 1600034  186a22 Class member re-arrangement.

+The ManuvrRunnable namespace died at 03:59 PST on 2016.10.09.
+A brief re-cap of its evolution feels appropriate.

+In the beginning, there was ScheduleItem, ManuvrMsg, and Event (which was the child of ManuvrMsg).
+Each did its own specific job, and for a time, it was good.

+Then, much complexity was built around scheduling events.
+Darkness settled over the code base.
+Dissatisfied with the uneasy truce between ScheduleItem and Event, the monarch forged the two into one hasty blob and named it ManuvrRunnable (which still extended ManuvrMsg).

+This worked for awhile, but was only a thin veneer over the disharmony between the two original houses.
+True resolution of the split happened gradually over many ages (about twelve months).
+The final battle was waged today between ManuvrMsg and ManuvrRunnable on the battlefield of "Namespace".
+ManuvrMsg was the victor.

 _---J. Ian Lindsay_